teq-niq/mcp-stdio-logging/README.md

 <img src="images/copilot-config3.png" alt="Review MCP Server Configurations" width="600"/>

 As I went about coding the number of tools actually increased than what you can see listed here.
-Also The image might show jdk 22 but It have upgrdaed my jdk to jdk 24.

 Visit Copilot > Open Chat
 <img src="images/set-agent-mode.png" alt="Set Agent Mode" width="600"/>
 **Ensure Agent Mode is Enabled**
 This is the much-discussed Agent Mode, where GitHub Copilot can go beyond suggestions — it can actively write, modify and refactor your code among other capabilities.
-In version 0.9.2 Agent mode is no longer in just Preview mode.
+In version 0.9.3 Agent mode is no longer in just Preview mode.
 Do please enable Agent Mode.

 ### Checking the logs